Skip to Content

 A line chart depicting the average savings and break-even periods for a conventional loan refinance with a starting rate of 6.8% and rate drops of 0.25, 0.5, 0.75, and 1 percentage point.

 Note: This scenario assumes the home purchase occurred in January 2025 and the homeowner made seven months of mortgage payments before refinancing.
-For a full list of assumptions, refer to <a href="#methodology".
+For a full list of assumptions, refer to our methodology.

 Based on our modeling, it’d take a drop of at least 0.6 points before a rate cut would deliver clear gains within a reasonable timeframe.